Janmabhumi

 Janmabhumi is an Indian Malayalam-language daily newspaper, owned by Mathruka Pracharanalayam Ltd. and headquartered in Kochi, Kerala.
 It was launched as an evening paper from Kozhikode on 28 April 1977.
 From 14 November 1977 onwards it was upgraded to a daily newspaper publishing from Ernakulam.
 Currently Janmabhumi has nine editions.
-The newspaper is politically aligned with the Bharatiya Janata Party.
+The newspaper is politically aligned with the BJP.

 Overview

 Janmabhumi follows the moto: "A Newspaper for Social Reformation and National Reconstruction".
 The newspaper publishes editions from Kochi, Kottayam, Kannur, Thrissur, Thiruvananthapuram, Kozhikode, Bengaluru, Kollam and Pathanamthitta.